LOCAL’S ONLY: An Interview with Louisville Legend and How They Uplift The Local Louisville Music Scene

 Lade Dee: How can artists get connected with Louisville Legend?

-Ron West: Easiest way is through Instagram. _LouisvilleLegend.
+Ron West: Easiest way is through Instagram, @official_LouisvilleLegend.
 But for locals here in the area, you'll easily find me at a show, I'm usually at shows every weekend.
 If it's not every weekend, it's every other weekend.

 Lady Dee: Well this has been awesome!
 Thank you so much for taking the time to sit down with me on this fine evening, and I can’t wait to see you all on the 9th!